Noisey96/twitter-clone-frontend/README.md

 ## What is this?

-This project is the frontend to a Twitter Clone.
+This project is the frontend to a Twitter clone.
 I have another repo with the backend.
-This project was started by following the steps in this video series by notJust.dev.
-At the moment, this project deviates from the video series by using Drizzle ORM instead of Prisma, using Neon instead of Amazon RDS, and using an HTML template instead of text for the emails.
+I started this project by following the steps in [this YouTube series by notJust.dev](https://www.youtube.com/watch?v=sNixa64aG9Y).

 Essentially, this Twitter clone allows users to create an account or sign in via a passwordless authentication workflow.
-Once authenticated, users can see every tweet and create new tweets.
-The tokens (used in the passwordless authentication workflow), the users, and the tweets are all stored in a Neon database.
-Clients communicate with the database through REST API endpoints within an Express.js application stored in an Amazon EC2 instance.
+The passwordless authentication workflow involves a user providing their email to the app, the user receiving an email with a code, the user entering that code into the app, and the app storing a JSON Web Token onto their device.
+When the user's device has a valid JSON Web Token, they are authenticated.
+When authenticated, users can see every tweet and create new tweets.

-(Expand more on the passwordless authentication workflow)
+Behind the application, there is a database with a token table, a tweet, and a user table.
+The token table stores the email codes and the JSON Web Tokens used in the passwordless authentication workflow.
+The application's backend communicates to the database via [Drizzle ORM](https://orm.drizzle.team/), while the application's frontend communicates to the backend via REST API endpoints.

 ## Can you show me how the app works?